sdlambert/sitepoint-phpmysql/README.md

 ### Lesson 13
 * [Jokes Admin Page][26] - Added new Jokes admin page

+### Lesson 14
 * [Joke Database CMS Interface][27] - Enhcanced the CMS page further by adding in passwords and role permissions through the use of PHP Sessions.

+### Lesson 15
+* [Joke Database - Final][28] - Revisited the user-facing jokes page to change the ways users can enter new jokes and introduced a new visibility feature to assist in moderating submitted jokes.

 [KY]: https://github.com/sentience
 [1]: https://www.sitepoint.com/premium/courses/php-mysql-web-development-for-beginners-13